obidose/obidose-paperless-ngx-bulletproof/README.md

     → Domain: docs-dad.mydomain.com
 ```

-Each instance:
-- Runs independently
-- Has its own database, media, documents
-- Backed up separately to pCloud
-- Can be restored independently
+Each instance runs independently with its own database and backups.

 ---

 ## Management Interface

-After installation, run: `paperless`

 ```
 ╔══════════════════════════════════════════════════════════╗